Workshop News

 Paths coming out of the workshop

 The workshop does not merely talk about the gesture.
-It trains, supports, and produces results that can now be consulted directly through several graduation books.
+It trains, supports, and produces results that can now be consulted directly through several final portfolios.

 100h Micro-mechanics